WHAT IS A CELL –

 no well-defined nucleus.
 The genetic material is basically naked, not enveloped by a nuclear

 membrane.
 In addition to the genomic DNA (the single chromosome/circular DNA), many

 bacteria have small circular DNA outside the genomic DNA.
-These smaller DNA are called
+This smaller DNA are called

 plasmids.
 The plasmid DNA confers certain unique phenotypic characters to such bacteria.

-In higher classes you will learn that this plasmid DNA is used to monitor bacterial transformation with foreign DNA.
-Nuclear membrane is found
+In higher classes, you will learn that this plasmid DNA is used to monitor bacterial transformation with foreign DNA.
+The nuclear membrane is found

 in eukaryotes.
 No organelles, like the ones in eukaryotes, are found in prokaryotic cells except for ribosomes.
 Prokaryotes have something